The G\'alvez-Kock-Tonks conjecture for locally discrete decomposition spaces: Introduction

-In Section \ref{sec:U}, we define the complete decomposition groupoid of all intervals $U$~\cite{GTK3}.
-In \ref{subsec:The complete decomposition groupoid $U_X$}, we construct a simplicial groupoid $U_X$ (\ref{proofsimplicialsetux}) that only contains the information of the intervals of a discrete decomposition groupoid $X$ and prove that $U_X$ is a strict complete decomposition groupoid (\ref{proofdspaceux} and \ref{UXcomplete}).
-Furthermore, we define a simplicial map $I: X \rightarrow U_X$ and prove that $I$ is CULF (\ref{propoculfix}).
-In \ref{subsec:comparasion}, we explain the equivalence between the Grothendieck construction of $U_X$ and Gálvez--Kock--Tonks construction of $\mathcal{U}$ for a fixed discrete decomposition groupoid $X$ (\ref{isoUcargrotUX}), and we also show that $U_X$ can be seen as a subsimplicial groupoid of $U$ (\ref{comparasionfunctor}).
+In Section \ref{sec:U}, we define the decomposition groupoid of all discrete algebraic intervals $U$~\cite{GTK3}.
+In \ref{subsec:The complete decomposition groupoid $U_X$}, we construct a strict simplicial groupoid $U_X$ (\ref{proofsimplicialsetux}) that only contains the information about the discrete algebraic intervals of a fixed rigid decomposition groupoid $X$ and prove that $U_X$ is a complete decomposition groupoid (\ref{proofdspaceux} and \ref{UXcomplete}).
+Furthermore, we define a simplicial map $I \colon X \rightarrow U_X$ and prove that $I$ is culf (\ref{propoculfix}).
+In \ref{subsec: interval cons of interval}, we explain the interval construction of and interval.
+Furthermore, we compare $U_X$ with a strictification $\tildeb{U}$ of $U$ suggested by the referee in \ref{subsec:strictification}.

-In Section \ref{sec:GKTconjecture}, we talk about the Gálvez--Kock--Tonks conjecture formulated in~\cite{GTK3} and we cite a partial result (\ref{conecctedconjecture}) about the connectedness of the mapping space $\Map_{\cDcmp}(X,U)$.
-In \ref{subsec:modif}, we use the concept of modification (\ref{defimodififorconj}) to study a truncated version of the conjecture, the case of discrete decomposition groupoids.
-We first show that $\Map_{\cDcmp}(X,U_X)$ is contractible (\ref{teocontractiblefordesset}) and after we prove that the groupoid $\Map_{\cDcmp}(X,U)$ is contractible (\ref{corocontractibleU}) which is the statement of the G\'alvez--Kock--Tonks conjecture.
+In Section \ref{sec:GKTconjecture}, we come to the Gálvez--Kock--Tonks conjecture formulated in~\cite{GTK3}, and we prove a partial result (\ref{conecctedconjecture}) about the connectedness of the mapping space $\Map_{\cDcmp}(X,U)$ in the case of rigid decomposition groupoids.
+In \ref{subsec:modif}, we use the concept of modification (\ref{defimodififorconj}) to prove a truncated version of the conjecture, the case of rigid decomposition groupoids.
+We first show that $\Map_{\cDcmp}(X,U_X)$ is contractible (\ref{teocontractiblefordesset}) and from this we deduce that the groupoid $\Map_{\cDcmp}(X,U)$ is contractible (\ref{corocontractibleU}).
+This is the version of the G\'alvez--Kock--Tonks conjecture that is the main theorem of this paper.